andmoredev/andmoredev/content/blog/api-cognito-user-password.md

 ```

 1. Use GitHub Secrets -
-This is one of the simpler routes but requires you to copy and paste all your secrets into GitHub which might be a concern for some people.
-All you need to do is reference the secrets in the GitHub workflow
+This is one of the simpler routes but requires to have a user already set up.
+All you need to do is store the credentials in GitHub secrets and reference them in the workflow.
 ```yaml
   test-api-with-user-password-auth-github-secrets:
     name: Run Portman With USER_PASSWORD_AUTH - Load GitHub Secrets